tflori/angular-translator/docs/TranslateLoaderJson.md

 ## Multiline translations

-To keep order in your translation file your can use arrays for translations.
+To keep order in your translation file you can use arrays for translations.
 Example:

 ```json
 {